rolandrgarceau/a-google-sheet-reader-chatgpt-workflow/readme.md

 06b-current-state-overview's first paragraph is a good summary for all the just probing around done before actually installing helpful utilities for interacting with Google.

+The prefix 1-sheets-api.md starts my process of exploring the API itself.

 ### Sheets API

 The Sheets API offers a [5 step to get started](https://developers.google.com/workspace/guides/get-started) too.
 There is specifics for authentication and authorization for Google Workspace APIs, found [here](https://developers.google.com/workspace/guides/auth-overview), and may not pertain to other Google APIs.
 Follow their 9 step process for Workspaces specifics.

+#### Pin Workspaces to console.cloud.google.com navigation

+From navigation menu choose 'view all products' > 'Other Google Products' > and click pin the 'Workspaces'.

+If we click into the Workspaces navigation we should see at the very top a current project that is selected, and the relative API's that are enabled for  that project.

+In the credentials section we should see the enabled credentials that may be used for programmatic access.
+It should contain a client ID and secret which will be needed to obtain a short lived access token (there are other possibilities here) to be able to access a sheet with.

+### Other Client API's

 There exists a `google-api-python-client` that encompasses all of the individual APIs from Google, and the install is larger than 50 MB.
 Each individual API often has teams that handle a more specific implementation for that API.
 We may find this useful when moving towards encompassing the whole CRM with GeoPandas and such visualizations and 3D plotting with cartopy.